Why Your Dog Does Not Need a Heartworm Test Every Year

 Can I Keep My Dog on Preventative Without Testing?

-If you do own a lot of dogs and want to use the ivermectin available in feed stores I have to warn you that it is concentrated for use with large animals and a dog dose for heartworm prevention is very low.
+If you do own a lot of dogs and want to use the ivermectin available in feed stores, I have to warn you that it is concentrated for use in cattle and a dog dose for heartworm prevention is very low.
+A product sold for sheep is much safer.

 That being said, ivermectin is used at a much higher dose when treating demodectic mange (0.3-0.6 mg/kg) and for a long time, an average of 3–8 months.
 It is quite safe even at those levels.